FailAcademy/learning/adp-london/_slides/week-03/02-connecting-client-and-server.md

 # Universal JavaScript

 Notice how our client and server code are both sharing the same reducers.

-This is called **universal javascript**.
+This is often called **universal javascript** or **isomorphic javascript**.

+- What are some benefits and draw backs of "universal javascript"?

 ---